Vinolia-E/make-your-game-history/README.md

 ```
 3. Open `tetris.html `

+4. To access the game, install/download ``Live Server`` extension if you do not have it installed in your machine, then:
-4. Press `Go Live` (from the bottom of your screen) and go in a browser to start playing.
+  * Press `Go Live` (from the bottom of your screen) and go in the browser to start playing.

 ### Technologies Used
 * HTML for rendering the game board.